 Did You Know That… Neil Young has epilepsy. – The singer (Heart of Gold, Down by the River) and songwriter (Rockin’ in the Free World, After the Gold Rush) has epilepsy, as does his daughter Amber Jean (inherited epilepsy).
 He writes about having epilepsy in his memoir, “Waging Heavy Peace”.
 He describes that his epilepsy is now under control.

 Epilepsy is one of the most common of medical conditions.
-It has been known since antiquity, although, as with almost everything in the medical field, the almost-like-a-miracle treatments are new.
-Yet despite its being commonplace, it can, and too often is, misunderstood.
-Even by family members and friends.
-Well controlled epilepsy, meaning no seizures, is a welcome relief.
-We sort of know what causes a seizure.
-Not exactly, but sort of.
-The good news is that medications and other treatments, medical and surgical treatments, are good and getting better.
+It has been known since antiquity (see brief history below), although, as with all medical conditions, the availability of safe and effective medications and treatments is a recent development.
+Yet despite its being commonplace, it can be, and too often is, misunderstood.
+Even some family members and friends can be uninformed and less than understanding.
+As anyone with epilepsy will confirm, well-controlled epilepsy, meaning full control and no seizures, is a welcome relief.
+Medical science knows what causes a seizure to a moderate extent, though many details remain to be discovered.
+The good news now is that medications and other treatments, medical and surgical treatments, are effective and getting better.

 Articles related to Epilepsy: